hasankzl/apache-poi-excel-template/README.md

 ## How to add rows in a excel file?

 For adding row you can use shiftAndCopyRows() function.
-This function will shift the rows and copy a column in that shifted places.
+This function will shift the rows and copy columns in that shifted places.
 For example lets assume that you have a excel file like this
 ![addrowexample](https://i.imgur.com/IWDEmO8.png)

  and you wanna add new rows in that table.
 To do that you can simply use shiftAndCopyRows().